 MI means the unique identification number applicable to the point at which a premises is connected to a distribution entity's network.
 For premises connected to the National Electricity Market this is the National Metering Identifier (NMI), and for other premises is the unique identifier allocated by the distribution entity.
 An MI exclusive tariff cannot be used in conjunction with any other continuous supply primary tariff at that MI.
 All large customer tariffs are MI exclusive tariffs unless otherwise stated.

 A retailer must assign the applicable default tariff to a small customer in the event the small customer does not nominate a tariff when they become a Standard Contract Customer of the retailer except where any existing metering configuration at the MI is for a primary interruptible supply tariff, in which case the small customer must expressly nominate a suitable primary tariff.
-Such assignment does not alter a small customer requests assignment to another tariff.
+Such assignment does not alter a small customer's ability to access other tariffs in the event the small customer requests assignment to another tariff.